Sport Ireland announce €85m Covid-19 relief fund from Government

 “The GAA family themselves will decide on how that [€15 million] money is spent.
 It’s mainly to do with gate receipts,” said SI chief executive John Tracy.
 “The agreement is they would make that decision themselves.

 “This is a huge investment.
-It a recognition that sport plays in Irish society.
+It's a recognition of the role that sport plays in Irish society.
 Never have we seen it more so.
 This funding came through in June.
 What Government were doing was ensuring sports organisations could continue to operate.
 They didn’t want any dismantling of any systems.

 “They wanted to keep the systems that we have in Irish sport maintained.
 That’s one of the objectives of the scheme.
 We don’t want anyone ceasing to operate and that’s a big piece of what this scheme is about.”